akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--If you have it available, this is a good time to add your public SSH key as well.
 We covered how to generate a new key earlier, in the "Simple Setups" section.
 Take the contents of the public key of that pair, and paste it into the SSH Public Key text box.
 Clicking the "explain ssh keys" link takes you to detailed instructions on how to do so on all major operating systems.-->
 <!--Clicking the "I agree, sign me up" button takes you to your new user dashboard (see Figure 4-4).-->

-Wenn Du Deinen öffentlichen SSH Schlüssel zur Hand hast, kannst Du diesen auch gleich bei der Registrierung angeben.
+Wenn Du Deinen öffentlichen SSH-Schlüssel zur Hand hast, kannst Du diesen auch gleich bei der Registrierung angeben.
 Die Vorgehensweise zum Generieren eines Schlüssels haben wir bereits im Kapitel 4.3 besprochen.
-Du musst den Inhalt der öffentlichen Schlüsseldatei kopieren und in das „SSH Public Key“ Formularfeld einfügen.
-Wenn Du auf den „explain ssh keys“ Link klickst, erhälst Du detailierte Anweisungen zum Ausführen dieses Vorgangs auf verschiedenen Betriebssystemen.
+Du musst den Inhalt der öffentlichen Schlüsseldatei kopieren und in das „SSH Public Key“-Formularfeld einfügen.
+Wenn Du auf den „explain ssh keys“-Link klickst, erhälst Du detailierte Anweisungen zum Ausführen dieses Vorgangs auf verschiedenen Betriebssystemen.
 Wenn Du auf den „I agree, sign me up“ Button drückst, landest Du in Deinem neuen Benutzer-Dashboard (siehe Abbildung 4-4).

 <!--Figure 4-4.
 The GitHub user dashboard.-->